 - We are going to show you how to boil chicken tenderloins whether you are working with fresh or frozen pieces of chicken.

-- Boiled chicken tenders are perfect for just about every healthy eating plan you may follow including gluten-free, keto, low-carb, paleo, Whole30, sugar-free, and dairy-free.
+- Poached chicken tenders are perfect for just about every healthy eating plan you may follow including gluten-free, keto, low-carb, paleo, Whole30, sugar-free, and dairy-free.

 - You can make this whole recipe with as little a 2 ingredients!